TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.server.rst

       .. versionchanged:: 3.7
          Support of the ``'If-Modified-Since'`` header.

-The :class:`SimpleHTTPRequestHandler` class can be used in the following manner in order to create a very basic webserver serving files relative to the current directory::
+The :class:`SimpleHTTPRequestHandler` kundi can be used in the following manner in order to create a very basic webserver serving files relative to the current directory::

-   import http.server
+   agiza http.server
-   import socketserver
+   agiza socketserver

    PORT = 8000